What is a motion on consent in family law and what happens at one?

 A motion on consent means you and your partner agree on the temporary orders you want the judge to make.

-If you and your partner agree, you can put your agreement in writing in either a consent agreement or minutes of settlement.
+If you and your partner agree, you can put your agreement in writing in either a consent agreement or .
 These are written documents that say what you are agreeing to.
 They can be handwritten and signed or typed and signed.

 There are Family Law Rules that tell you what is needed at every step in a court case.
 Rule 14: Motions for temporary orders tells you what you need to do to get your consent order.